IanWills03/Computational-Intelligence-Assessment/README.md

-This repository showcases the files and code use to complete my Computational Intelligence module as part of my third year MEng degree at Cardiff Metropolitan University
+This repository showcases the files and code use to complete my Computational Intelligence module as part of my third year MEng degree at Cardiff Metropolitan University.

 Here are the key notes to read before accessing the code:

 Congressional Voting Analysis: Custom ANN & K-Means Clustering